argilla-io/argilla-python/docs/how_to_guides/dataset.md

 #### Fields

 The fields in a dataset consist of one or more data items requiring annotation.
-Currently, Argilla only supports the ``TextField`` type—a plain text field—though there are plans to introduce additional field types in future updates.
+Currently, Argilla only supports the `TextField` type—a plain text field—though there are plans to introduce additional field types in future updates.

 A **field** is defined in the `TextField` class that has the following arguments:

-      self._model = TextFieldModel(
-            name=name,
-            title=title,
-            required=required or True,
-            description=description,
-            settings=FieldSettings(type="text", use_markdown=use_markdown),
-        )

 * `name`: The name of the field.
 * `title` (optional): The name of the field, as it will be displayed in the UI.
 Defaults to the `name` value.